foxkit-us/PyIRC/doc/hooks.rst

 Fired when receiving a mode that takes no parameters.
 This is the vast majority of modes, and includes ``+c``, ``+t``, etc.

+scope
+^^^^^

+These events are fired when a user enters or leaves scope.

+user_join
+"""""""""

+Fired when a user joins a channel.

+user_burst
+""""""""""

+Fired when multiple users join a channel, one event per user.

+user_part
+"""""""""

+Fired when a user leaves a channel.

+user_kick
+"""""""""

+Fired when a user is removed from a channel by an administrator.

+user_quit
+"""""""""

+Fired when a user disconnects from IRC.